aligfellow/xyzrender/README.md

 ### Interactive rotation (`-I`)

 The `-I` flag opens the molecule in the [**v** molecular viewer](https://github.com/briling/v) by [Ksenia Briling **@briling**](https://github.com/briling) for interactive rotation.
-Rotate the molecule to the desired orientation, press `z` to output coordinates, then close the window with `q`. `xyzrender` captures the rotated coordinates and renders from those.
+Rotate the molecule to the desired orientation and close the window with `q` or `esc`.
+`xyzrender` captures the rotated coordinates and renders from those.

 We can also pipe from `v` directly when working with `.xyz` files:

 ```bash
 v molecule.xyz | xyzrender
 ```

-Orient the molecule, press `z` to output reoriented coordinates, then `q` to close.
+Orient the molecule, press `z` to output reoriented coordinates, then `q`/`esc` to close.

-This must be installed separately if this option is to be used.
-The executable should be anywhere in `$PATH` or in `~/bin/` for discovery.

-*TODO: Look into cleaning up this integration.*

 ## Styling